Tekken 4

 Among the newcomers is Steve Fox, an unorthodox and flashy boxer who adds a much needed touch to the series... if you ask me, it's about time a boxer made an appearance in Tekken (not counting kangaroos)!
 The other new fighters include Craig Marduk, an aggressive Vale Tudo fighter (arguably taking the place of the Jack robot series as the powerhouse), and Christie Monteiro, a sexy Capoeirista who fights very much like Eddy Gordo (whom also happens to be a secret playable character in the PS2 version).
 Along with the 3 new faces, Jin Kazama could also be considered a "new" character due to his completely revamped moveset and animations.
 Basically, if you used Jin in Tekken 3 or Tag, you're going to have to relearn him!
 His new style is a bit more aggressive... and a bit more badass.

-Influential newcomers right here...
-Huge fighting styles!
+Influential newcomers introduced with huge fighting styles!

 The brand new "wall game" adds some interesting new strategy to Tekken's classic gameplay.
 When Tekken 4 first released, some players took to the wall game with open arms... others hated it.
 In certain situations, walls can be used to further punish a stunned opponent and inflict massive damage.
 While innovative, Tekken 4's wall combo system definitely needed to work.